ja88a/account-updates-ingestion/README.md

 ### Docker Swarm Deployment

-A more advanced stack supported by [Docker Swarm](https://docs.docker.com/engine/swarm/) is introduced.
+A more advanced stack supported by [Docker Swarm](https://docs.docker.com/engine/swarm/) is provided.

 Its purpose is to:
 * Proxyfy the http accesses to the Docker containers